Development#

 Code Style#

 C code is formatted using clang-format with a custom configuration.
-To ensure that your code is correctly formatted, you can run
+This is checked automatically by prek.
+To format all files manually run:

 Coding conventions#